Amal-BB/Ghadames/README.md

  .
 Provide users who are interesting to visit the city with important info related to a city location, culture, and weather.

- . keep users up to date with any available events for Ghadames.
+ . keep users up to date with any upcoming events for Ghadames.

  .
 Help users to plan their visit through a contact page.